lenh0205/dotnetDoc/situation.md

 * Overall, this project was a great learning experience and helped me sharpen my technical skills while working in a collaborative environment.

 # most difficult issue that you have faced ?
+* -> One of the most difficult issues I faced was integrating a digital signature service into my web application.
+This was my first time working on such a feature, and the service provider’s documentation only covered integration with an ASP.NET MVC project, whereas my project was built with React and ASP.NET Core Web API.
+* -> When I initially attempted the integration, I encountered HTTP communication failures between the React frontend and the ASP.NET Core Web API.
+To troubleshoot, I first set up a simple ASP.NET MVC project and successfully integrated the digital signature service as described in the documentation.
+Through this, I discovered that the service used WebSockets for communication between the desktop application and the website, while file uploads were handled via HTTP.
+* -> With this understanding, I analyzed the minified JavaScript file that was included in the ASP.NET MVC view.
+I used ChatGPT to help unminify the script and rename variables to better understand the WebSocket events.
+This allowed me to figure out how to call the necessary functions correctly within my React project.
+* -> Additionally, I used Fiddler to capture HTTP requests from the desktop application to my web system.
+This helped me identify missing request headers and ensure the communication worked as expected.
-* I think when I try to integrate the digital signature service as a desktop app to my website; this is my first time doing feature like this
+* -> Ultimately, by combining a structured debugging approach, reverse engineering, and utilizing debugging tools, I was able to successfully integrate the digital signature service into my project
-* the problem is that the document is only instruct about how to integrate it to an ASP.NET Mvc project
-* so there is fail HTTP communication between React app and ASP.NET Core Web API when I try to apply it to my project
-* so what I do is initiate a simple ASP.NET Mvc project and apply the integration successfully

-# how to catch up on new/big project? (how to transfer? how to get knowldge? what if have no good documentation...)
+# how to catch up on new/big project? (how to transfer? how to get knowledge? what if have no good documentation...)

 # how to handle production issue?